matn7/Google-Platform-Notes/flashcard/Microservices.md

       }
     }
     ```
-4. Add the stream binding and rabbitmq properties inside 'application.yaml' of accounts service.
+4. Add the stream binding and rabbitmq properties inside `application.yaml` of accounts service.
 When accounts microservice want to produce an event using StreamBridge, we should have a supporting stream binding and
 destination.
 The same we created with the names 'sendCommunication-out-0' and 'send-communication'.
-Similarly, we need to define input binding for the function 'updateCommunication' to accept the event using the destination
+Similarly, we need to define input binding for the function `updateCommunication` to accept the event using the destination
-'communication-sent'.
-So when the message service push an event into the exchange of 'communication-sent', the same will
+`communication-sent`.
+So when the message service push an event into the exchange of `communication-sent`, the same will
-be processed by the function 'updateCommunication'.
+be processed by the function `updateCommunication`.
     ```yaml
     spring:
       application: